Calendar Application Redesign

 My Role

-• Sole UI/UX Designer on the project.
+• Sole UI/UX Designer

 • Create wireframes and an interactive prototype.